tvkent/angsd-wrapper/README.md

 Likelihood based approaches are used in ANGSD to calculate summary statistics from next generation sequencing data.
 The wrapper scripts and documentation are designed to make ANGSD user friendly.

+## Program Has a Paper!

+See the early access version at [PeerJ Preprints](https://peerj.com/preprints/1472/)

 ## Installing ANGSD-wrapper

 To install ANGSD-wrapper, download from GitHub